MagDev2023/MagDev2023/README.md

 ### Hi there 👋

+⚡ Fun fact: This page community to learn about programming.

 <!--
 **MagDev2023/MagDev2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.